PlaneTraveller/Power-Pill/README.md

 1. We collect infection, hospitalization and vaccination information in American52 states using the *state_name.json* provided, not hard coding.
 2. We dispose the output using the library panda and we also learn to integrate all of the 52 tables into one, representing like a "3D chart", which enables us to analyze it more easily in the following tasks.

-### What we get in the task；
+### What we get in the task:

-We finally get a file storing all the data crawled from the website in the form of a 3D chart.
+We finally get a file storing all the data crawled from the website in the form of a chart more than 3D, which includes many keys.

 ## **Task 2**

 ### Introduction:

+In this task, we do the data visualization with pyechart and control LED light to show some results in raspberryPi.

 ### What we learn in the task:

+1. We learn how to use many python libraries: pyecharts, snapshot_selenium, phantomjs, imageio and so on.
+2. We learn how to connect raspberry under many confusing situations, which is somehow one of the hardest part in this task.

 ### What we do in the task:

+1. We display the results in an American map which contains the data from 2020.1 till now in the form of gif.
+2. We visualize the information of one state on raspberry and design a more complex result with binary encoding.

-### What we get in the task；
+### What we get in the task:

 ## **Task 3**